droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./src/test** - [Unit tests for internal (i.e., not outward-facing, like RPC calls) source code.](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2014-July/006379.html) Uses Boost’s test framework.
 Can be built with *make check* and run with the *test_bitcoin* binary.

-./src/test/addrman_tests.cpp - Tests for the CAddrMan class. [*Added in 0.12*.](https://github.com/bitcoin/bitcoin/pull/6720)
+./src/test/addrman_tests.cpp - Tests for the CAddrMan class. [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/6720).

-./src/test/alert_tests.cpp - [Alert system (CAlert) unit tests.](https://github.com/bitcoin/bitcoin/pull/1393) Used to determine if a set of blocks are getting fed to the system too quickly or slowly.
-[Removed in 0.13](https://github.com/bitcoin/bitcoin/pull/8275).
+./src/test/alert_tests.cpp - [Alert system (CAlert) unit tests.](https://github.com/bitcoin/bitcoin/pull/1393) Used to determine if a set of blocks are getting fed to the system too quickly or slowly. [*Removed in 0.13*](https://github.com/bitcoin/bitcoin/pull/8275).

 ./src/test/allocator_tests.cpp - Memory allocation tests.
 [Has to do with memory "stacking."](https://github.com/bitcoin/bitcoin/pull/1699)